Dawoodoz/DFPSR/README.md

 * **Create your legacy.** Make software that future generations might be able to port, compile and run natively without the need for emulators.

 ## Still a public beta
 Don't use it for safety-critical projects unless you verify correctness yourself and take all responsibility.
 Either way, it's probably a lot safer than using OpenGL, OpenCL or Direct3D simply by being a single implementation where bugs will be mostly the same on each platform.
+Stack memory for VLA may vary.
+Test everything with billions of cases.

+## Platforms
+* Developed mainly with Ubuntu on desktops and laptops.
+* Tested with Ubuntu mate on Raspberry Pi 3B and Pine64.
+(Ubuntu Mate didn't work on Raspberry Pi Zero)
+* Tested with Raspbian Buster on Raspberry Pi Zero W (X11 doesn't work on older versions of Raspbian)
+* There's a half finished Win32 port that's not published because it wasn't fast enough when emulated on 64-bit Windows.
+Might have to write for 64-bit only on Windows to prevent poor performance.

 ## Remaining work
 * Optimization of 3D rendering is still quite primitive.
 There's no quad-tree algorithm for quickly skipping large chunks of unseen pixels.
 There's no depth sorting nor early removal of triangles yet.
 * The 3D camera system doesn't have a stable API yet.
-* There's a half finished Ms-Windows port that I haven't given out yet, because accidentally running the 32-bit version on 64-bit Windows may trigger the WoW64 emulator with a 50X speed penalty for CPU operations which is very bad for software rendering of course.
-Maybe the Windows port can be exclusive for 64 bits to prevent this.

 ## How you can help
 * Report bugs that you find.
 (Visual C++ is not supported because it doesn't have C++14 nor C11 extensions)